Indochina Link Vietnam

 • Related-party expenses exceeding arm’s length pricing under Decree 20/2025/ND-CP

 The R&D super-deduction deserves attention.
-Qualifying R&D expenses are deductible at 200% — so VND 1 billion of R&D creates VND 2 billion of tax deductions.
+Qualifying R&D expenses are deductible at 200% — so VND 1 billion (~USD 40,000) of R&D creates VND 2 billion of tax deductions.
 However, the super-deduction cannot put the taxpayer into a loss position.
-If your taxable income before the additional 100% uplift is VND 800 million, only VND 800 million of the extra deduction can be claimed — any remaining uplift is simply forfeited and does not carry forward.
+If taxable income before the additional 100% uplift is VND 800 million, only VND 800 million of the extra deduction can be claimed — any remaining uplift is forfeited and does not carry forward.

 Loss Carry-Forward: 5-Year Window